 For more information about the schemes, please click here.

 Face to face sessions which are carried out on individual, group or family basis.
+Online sessions are also available for individuals.
 Confidentiality is assured.

 Mental Health Awareness Talks, Workshops, Peer Support Programme and Roadshows